 CURRENT DISASTER RESPONSE

-UMCOR and our partners are responding to disasters both in the United States and around the world.
-Please join us in prayer for the areas affected and consider a gift to UMCOR Disaster Response.
-As we assess the impact of these storms, we will provide timely updates as we receive information.
-We will also share additional ways in which you can provide assistance.
+UMCOR and its partners are responding to disasters in the United States and around the world.
+Please join us in prayer for the affected areas and consider giving to UMCOR Disaster Response to support these efforts.
+As we assess the initial and ongoing impact of the disasters described below, we will provide additional updates as information is available.
+We will also share additional ways in which you can help.

 UMCOR Around the World